shenae/planets-express-sequelize/README.md

 #### Bonus

-1. Use the random endpoint (`/planet/random`) to `GET` a random planet from the API and display it in the browser.
+1. Add a route with an endpoint: `/planet/random` to `GET` a random planet from your API and display it in the browser.
 1. Delete a planet.
 The `DELETE` request should delete a planet of your choice.